 It is important to remember that neonatal encephalopathy may result from a variety of conditions and hypoxic-ischaemic brain injury is the most important of them 1.
 Consequently, both terms are frequently used as synonyms.

 The encephalopathic neonate may have low Apgar scores at delivery and metabolic acidosis documented in the cord blood.
 Within the first 24 hours of life, the infant may develop symptoms of apnea and seizures with abnormal electroencephalographic (EEG) results.

-CT is the least sensitive modality for evaluation of HIE because of poor parenchymal contrast resolution in the neonatal brain due to the high water content in the neonatal brain and high protein content of the CSF.
+CT is the least sensitive modality for evaluation of HIE because of poor parenchymal contrast resolution in the neonatal brain due to the high water content of the parenchyma and high protein content of the CSF.

 MRI is the most sensitive and specific imaging technique for examining infants with suspected hypoxic-ischemic brain injury.
 Conventional sequences can help exclude other causes of encephalopathy such as haemorrhage, cerebral infarction, neoplasms, or congenital malformations.